Baofeng (company): Popularity

 In recent years, Chinese amateur radio transceivers have exploded in popularity among amateur radio operators due to their lower cost than comparable offerings from traditionally dominant companies in the amateur radio space, such as Kenwood, Icom, and Yaesu.

 In 2025, the American Radio Relay League, the main organizing body for Amateur Radio in the United States, even published a book on the use of Baofeng offerings.

 Russo-Ukrainian War

 Baofeng radios have been noted for their use in the Russian invasion of Ukraine.
 Radios such as the Baofeng UV-82 have been recovered from Russian soldiers in Ukraine.
 Unlike military radios, the UV-82, and other popular Baofeng consumer radios, are not hardened against electronic warfare (EW).

-FCC Enforcement
+Regulatory Compliance

 The Federal Communications Commission (FCC) regulates radio emissions in the United States, the second-largest Amateur Radio market in the world by the number of licensed amateurs.
 In 2018, the FCC issued an enforcement advisory against the sale of two-way radios capable of operations outside of prescribed frequency bands.
 This came on the heels of an enforcement action by the FCC against an importer of Baofeng radios, which, at the time, were capable of out-of-the-box operation on a number of different bands not allocated to the Amateur Radio Service.

+In the early 2020s, Baofeng, often tested to be non-compliant with many FCC frequency emission regulations in the United States, began to address these compliance issues.
+Baofeng models introduced at that time attempted to mitigate issues with spurious emissions that had become associated with Baofeng radios.